iCliniq Logo

 Conclusion:

-Proctitis is a condition that causes inflammation of the lining of the rectum.
-Many patients recover with mild treatment within a few weeks.
-Chronic patients require long-term treatments.
+Proctitis is a condition that causes inflammation of the rectum's lining.
+Many patients recover with mild treatment within a few weeks, but chronic patients require long-term treatments.
+Sometimes, proctitis resolves independently, but individuals must consult a doctor to avoid further complications.

 Frequently Asked Questions